ribeirorvs/uri-problems/src/main/java/adhoc/problem1030/README.md

 ## Solution details

-Tho solve this problem the code use class 'Scanner'.
+Tho solve this problem the code use class `Scanner`.

 Five variables.